 Affinity Water adopts International Financial Reporting Standard 9: 'Financial instruments' ('IFRS 9') and management has concluded that the procedure currently in place to assess the impairment of trade receivables detailed above is deemed sufficient under the IFRS 9 expected credit loss model; historical recoverability of trade receivables has shown to be a good indicator of future expected losses, both in the next 12 months and across the lifetime of the instrument under normal economic circumstances.
-Our bad debt provision decreased during the year as a result of a debt sale that took place, where fully provided for debt was sold outside of the company, and a release of an additional provision made in 2020/21 for the impact of COVID-19.
-Partially offsetting this was an increase in the provision in the year as a result of the increased cost of living currently impacting our customers.
-There has been a resultant decrease in the provision from £34,027,000 at 31 March 2022 as a result of the above reasons.
+Our bad debt provision increased during the year due to additional amounts provided for as a result of the decline in cash collection rates seen with the ongoing cost of living crisis.
+This was offset by the debt sale that took place, where fully provided for debt was sold outside of the company.
+There has been a resultant increased in the provision from £33,037,000 at 31 March 2022 to £36,968,000 at 31 March 2023 as a result of the above reasons.